segment-boneyard/khaos/Readme.md

 }
 ```

-  Khaos is smart enough to know that that placeholder is a boolean:
+  Khaos is smart enough to know that the `tests` placeholder is a boolean:

                 name: ware
                owner: segmentio